devjoco/DiceRoller/README.md

     -r, --rolls
-        Specify how many rolls, and perform them all immediately If not specified, waits for user to continue rolling
+        Specify how many rolls, and perform them all immediately If not specified, prompts the user to continue rolling

     -s, --sides
         Specify how many sides each die has